If you are a junior or senior and are interested in discovering your passion and future college and career path, this course is for you!

 Imagine the opportunity to try on a career before you enter the workforce.

-Wouldn’t it be great to know what drives that profession and be able to decide if it would be a good fit for you?
+What are your passions and what impact do you want to make in the world?
+What type of work and which career field will utilize your strengths and help you to live out and ignite that passion?
+And what drives that profession?
+So many questions!
+Wouldn’t it be great to know these answers and be able to decide which career path would be a good fit for you and what educational path to take after high school?
 The Career Mentorship Program helps students do exactly this – try on a career!
-Students are able to develop an understanding of how their knowledge from textbooks and experience in the classroom can translate to the responsibilities in the workplace.
+Through mentoring, paid, and non-paid internships students are able to develop an understanding of how their knowledge and experience in the classroom can translate to the responsibilities in the workplace.

 This program prepares students to become the community’s future leaders as they apply the 21st Century Skills needed in today’s competitive colleges, universities, and workforce.
 Each year, hundreds of students leave Hilliard City Schools upon graduation eager and willing to take the next step in pursuing their passions.
 But what are these interests, and how do our students discover them?